Why To Some, Ideal Clients Aren’t The Mythical Creature Most Consider Them To Be

 Visualize it through ‘the circle in the square’ example shown by relationship therapist, Spirit.

-The difference between someone lacking experience and someone financially benefiting from the ignorance of their clients is in the reversed position that the one financially benefiting takes.
+The difference between someone financially benefiting from the ignorance of a buyer and someone with poor strategy is in the reversed position the one financially benefiting takes.
 Rather than the client being the circle, the business owner is the circle, and the client ends up walking away feeling unfulfilled.

 Neither of the aforementioned approaches is effective; they are both dysfunctional and avoidable with branding.